 SOUND & GRAPHICS – THE CREEPY AND THE KOOKY

 It’s undeniable that the art style for this indie game is charming.
-Its worlds are colourful and well designed each with their own personality and character to them.
+Its worlds are colourful and well designed each with its own personality and character to them.
 Each is distinct and memorable.
 The monsters have great designs, they are rich in character, and frequently rather adorable.
 I do wish that there was more variety in their designs, but what we do get is still fine.

 Granted, there are several monsters that you’ll meet and fight, which are just pallet swaps of ones seen earlier; though, given the tone of the game, that is likely an intentional joke by the developers.
 In any case, I still would have much preferred more variety in the monsters that we come across.